mahotilo/Bootstrap-Carousel/README.md

 ## Changelog
 * remove jquery.mobile.custom.js and use swipe detection in carousel.js
 * support for all versions of Bootstrap with autodetection of theme's BS version
+* add Vertical style
+* add settings for showing of control and indicators